 - Each network interface must be receiving between 0 dBm and -10 dBm of light to ensure good data throughput.
 The LCD panel on the front of the appliance displays the current light levels for each interface.
 If your appliance does not have an LCD panel, access the console with a keyboard and mouse, then follow the console instructions to check light levels.
 If light levels are out of the acceptable range, clean the optics.
 If cleaning the optics does not bring them into the acceptable range, contact Netflix to have new optics shipped to you.

 Routing and content steering via BGP

-The control plane steers requests from end user clients to the best available appliance based on multiple factors.
+The control plane steers clients to the best available OCAs using a modified version of BGP best path selection.
 Assuming that the appliance has the requested title and available serving capacity, the control plane provides clients with a ranked list of appliances (typically 3 or more reliable sources) to stream from.

 Appliance selection criteria

 The following appliance selection criteria are considered, in order, by the Open Connect control plane services.
 If there is a tie for a given criterion, then the next criterion is considered.
 If there is a tie on all criteria, traffic is balanced between appliances.